 c) Originality.
 Applications should explain the originality of the proposed virtual workshop.
 In instances where a similar topic has been the subject of previous workshop, applications should indicate how their treatment of the topic will differ.
 The IISL particularly welcomes proposals from people who are new to the Institute.

 d) Relevance to the Basque Country.
 Virtual workshops are welcomed on any topic that will make a significant contribution to socio-legal studies or sociology of law.
 Topics which are relevant to the Basque Country are also strongly encouraged.
-This year, the Basque Government has suggested several topics of particular interest.
-These are: socio-legal problems on housing, juvenile delinquency; impact of legal reform on domestic violence; operation on juvenile courts; cross-border mediation.
-Further information concerning these themes +info
+The Basque Government has suggested several topics of particular interest.
+These are: socio-legal problems on housing, juvenile delinquency; impact of legal reform on domestic violence; operation on juvenile courts; cross-border mediation; social integration.
+Further information concerning these themes is available here: +info

-5. The sustantive and intelectual organization of the virtual workshop will be the responsibility of the virtual workshop’s proposers; the IISL will provide organisational support.
+5. The substantive and intellectual organization of the virtual workshop will be the responsibility of the virtual workshop’s proposers; the IISL will provide organisational support.

 6. Papers and presentations for the virtual workshop can be made available, for access by participants, on the IISL intranet.
-As a general rule, a condition of hosting a workshop is that the IISL is entitled to first refusal for either its open access journal Oñati Socio-Legal Series (OSLS) or one of its book series, namely Oñati International Series in Law in Society, published in English by Hart-Bloomsbury Publishing, or Oñati: Derecho y Sociedad published in Spanish by Dykinson.
+As a general rule, a condition of hosting a workshop is that the IISL is entitled to first refusal for either its open access journal Oñati Socio-Legal Series (OSLS), indexed in Web of Science’s ESCI and in Elsevier’s Scopus, or one of its book series, namely Oñati International Series in Law in Society, published in English by Bloomsbury-Hart, or Oñati: Derecho y Sociedad published in Spanish by Dykinson.
 This criterion may be negotiated in view of the circumstances.
 Should the workshop organisers have other plans, they are expected to express their will in the moment of submitting their virtual workshop application.
 Track record of publication from previous workshops is a relevant criterion for workshop selection as well as for making exceptions to the general rule.
-For further information, see the Workshop Publication Guidelines or refer to Leire Kortabarria.
+For further information, see the Workshop Publication Guidelines or refer to Leire Kortabarria IISL Publications officer.

 8. A Registration Fee shall be paid by all participants including the organizers.
 For 2021-2022 virtual workshops it will be as follows: